SRM to build new facilities at Tolworth Hospital

 Staff at the world-renowned Alder Hey Children’s Hospital in Liverpool are the latest to benefit from the support being provided to the NHS by our healthcare sector and Kettering Workshops teams.
+A set of site cabins has been specially adapted to provide temporary welfare facilities for staff during the Covid-19 crisis.

 Yesterday, saw the installation at the hospital of a set of seven site cabins specially adapted to provide temporary shower facilities, changing rooms and changing stations for staff during the COVID-19 crisis.